george-language/glang/README.md

 ## Why Make George Language?
 Well, it all started as a joke.
 You see, one of our team members has a cute pug named George.
-One day we said _"Why not make a language named after George with a cute syntax?"_ And that's when it was born.
+One day we said _"Why not make a language named after George thats funny and cute?"_ And that's when it was born.

-George Language makes programming more expressive and easier to read, for example, let's declare a variable "the opposite of true", or false.
+GLang makes programming more expressive and easier to read, using a mix of humor and fun to define the syntax.

+To a beginner programmer, they have to spend a lot of time learning and remebering keywords, built-ins, and values in the language.
+GLang instead uses _easy-to-remeber_ language, for example the `print` statement is actually `bark`!

 ```
-object x = oppositeof true
+bark("Hello, World!")
 ```

-This syntax replaces the "not" keyword used in other languages, only building off of simplicity.
+This is just one of the many examples that makes GLang easier to learn and work with.

 ## Is It fast?
 GLang gets performance matching languages like Python (as it is implemented in Python.)